eru123/bpnhs-client/README.md

 Create files with the following names and sizes

 - `/resources/android/icon.png` (png|jpg) must be at least 1024×1024px.
-- `/resources/android/splash.png`(png|jpg) must be at least 2732×2732px.
+- `/resources/android/splash.png` (png|jpg) must be at least 2732×2732px.
-- `/resources/android/.png` must be at least 432×432px
+- `/resources/android/icon-foreground.png` must be at least 432×432px
-- `/resources/android/.png` must be at least 432×432px
+- `/resources/android/icon-background.png` must be at least 432×432px

 ### Generate and copy